 GEP, Major, Minor, Elective credit.
-Prerequisites: Either REL 100 or REL 104.
+Prerequisites: Either REL 100, REL 104, or permission of the instructor.
 Studies in selected issues, figures or movements in religious thought.
 May be repeated for credit if subject matter is not duplicated.

 330. STUDIES IN RELIGION AND CULTURES/ THREE CREDITS/FOUR CREDITS IN JAN TERM